 During his time as a rough sleeper Andrew suffered much more from intense loneliness and social isolation than from hunger.
 Rough sleeping was physically and mentally exhausting.
 He lived perpetually on edge, sleeping with one eye open to avoid being attacked or robbed of his possessions.

 With time and hard work, slowly but surely, he was able to harvest the fruits of his labour.
 Thanks to the time spent at local public libraries, which provided him with some relief from the harshness of the streets, he was able to obtain an M.B.A. in Business Administration.
 Moreover, with the money he saved from his jobs at local markets, he purchased a camera.
 Following his entrepreneurial spirit, he started building himself a career as a fashion photographer.
 This allowed him to finally move off the streets and into rented accommodation.

 While living on the street proved to be a life changing experience, Andrew was able to see that the homeless’ needs were catered in the wrong way.
 This was mainly due to the fact that help came from an outsider perspective that was rarely able to grasp the situation clearly and to its fullest extent.
 Time went by and once Andrew was able to settle down and save some money, he decided that the time had come for him to take action.

-Today, we are proud to say that Rhythms of Life, during its nine years of service and daily commitment, has served more than 311,000 meals.
-In addition to this, our charity not only caters rough sleepers in their basic needs but also actively encourages and supports them in taking an active role in rebuilding their lives.
+Today, we are proud to say that Rhythms of Life, during its ten years of service and daily commitment, has served more than 311,000 meals.
+In addition to this, our charity not only caters for rough sleepers in their basic needs but also actively encourages and supports them in taking an active role in rebuilding their lives.